 PART 12.
-AUTHORIZED SIGNATORIES; CHANGE OF OFFICERS
+AUTHORIZED SIGNATORIES; CHANGE OF OFFICERS Effective Date: 2022-10-31

-Every Issuer is required to certify annually, by January 1, that the existing Resolution of Board of Directors and Certificate of Authorized Signatures, form HUD-11702 (Appendix I-2), which names the individuals who are authorized to sign documents on behalf of the Issuer, is still current and accurate, or to replace that form HUD-11702 with an up-to-date and accurate form HUD-11702.
+Every Issuer is required to certify annually, by December 31 at 11:59PM Eastern, that the existing Resolution of Board of Directors and Certificate of Authorized Signatures, form HUD-11702 (Appendix I-2), which names the individuals who are authorized to sign documents on behalf of the Issuer, is still current and accurate, or to replace that form HUD-11702 with an up-to-date and accurate form HUD-11702.
 The certification must be performed electronically via the Master Agreements Management System (MAMS) in GMEP.